Areas of Interest

 In addition to his time with the provincial health authority, Mr. Kewistep has served as the Director of Operations for the Native Counselling Services of Alberta, as a Community Development Advisor with Yellow Quill First Nation, and has provided consulting services to the Saskatoon Tribal Council and the Greater Saskatoon Catholic Schools.
 He has also served as a board member on the Good Food Junction and the Speakerbox Aboriginal Advisory Group, as an advisory committee member for the Saskatoon Community Foundation and the Saskatoon Urban Aboriginal Strategy.
 In 2017, CBC awarded Mr. Kewistep as one of its “Future 40 under 40” for his work in leading change within the health care system.

-Neal Kewistep holds a Master of Public Administration degree from the Johnson Shoyama Graduate School, and has a bachelor’s degree in Indigenous Studies from First Nations University of Canada.
-In addition to his formal education, he counts his traditional training from elders as being as relevant in teaching him the role of a servant leader.
-He is currently an executive in resident with Johnson Shoyama Graduate School of Public Policy.
+Neal Kewistep holds a Master of Public Administration degree from the Johnson Shoyama Graduate School and a bachelor’s degree in Indigenous Studies from the First Nations University of Canada.
+In addition to his formal education, he counts his traditional training from elders as being just as relevant in teaching him the role of a servant leader.
+He is currently an executive-in-residence with Johnson Shoyama Graduate School of Public Policy.